Trust and privacy

 Flip left-right or top-bottom without rebuilding a workflow in another tool first.

-Still works as a batch route
+Still works as a batch page

 Apply the same transform to a queue of product shots, scans, or screenshots and export them together.